kolehiyolo/dgl-scrape_prep_automation/NEXTSTEPS.md

-1. If I revisit, here are the things to improve:
+1. Fix the indefinite category columns problem as detailed in BRAINDUMP.md
-  1.1.
-Review the script entirely to understand it better 1.2.
-Fix the GD group title issue
+2. Rework the script so it will process all sheets within "input" folder automatically
-  1.3.
-Better IO, fo sho
+3. Add a new feature that compiles all output CSVs into one excel/gsheets file
-  1.4.
-This is a big ask, but figure out how to integrate with Google Sheets, so that the entire process is automated
+4. Fix the group headers issue